Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a record of 8-10 in games where sportsbooks have it as underdogs of at least +145 on the moneyline.
+- Detroit has a record of 7-10 in games where bookmakers have it as underdogs of at least +150 on the moneyline.

-- The Tigers have an implied victory probability of 40.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Tigers have a 40% chance of walking away with the win.

-- So far this season, Detroit and its opponents have hit the over in 19 of its 37 games with a total.
+- Games involving Detroit have gone over the total set by oddsmakers in 19 of 38 chances this season.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.